Pros / The wide field of view captures many subjects in one shot.

 Cons / It tends to show grain in low light.

 The Genius WideCam F100 boasts solid image quality and a sturdy design.
-It’s easy to set up and can be placed directly on a desk or mounted on a screen.
+It’s easy to set up and can be placed directly on a desk or mounted atop a monitor.
 But what really makes the WideCam stand out is its field of view.
 As its name suggests, this PC camera offers a much wider view than most webcams can capture.
 This makes the WideCam a great choice for a conference room or if you’re just looking to capture a little more in your frame.
 Just be aware that the wide field of view creates some fish-eye distortion.

 - Still Image Resolution

 - Cord Length

 As far as raw specifications go, the WideCam is tied for the best resolution-framerate combination in our review.
 It’s one of the few webcams that shoot in 1080p while also maintaining 30 frames per second.
 Typically, this means that your video will look smooth, more natural and more detailed than cameras that shoot at lesser fps rates.